raphaelg-cit/guru-dash-4teams/docs/azure.md

   "releases": [
     "Name of the stages in the pipeline that should be considered as deploys" ],
-  "bugsQuery": "WIQL to query bugs in Azure Devops"
+  "workitemsQuery": "WIQL to query workitems in Azure Devops", "workItemsLastMonths": "Number of last months to be considered in the query of workitems" }
-}
 ```
 #### Provider name: azure